railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 Invoicing Workflow
 ==================

-In OpenERP, Invoice  Workflow is very simple.
+In OpenERP, Invoicing  Workflow is very simple.
 You can see it in the following figure.

 .. figure::  images/account_invoice_workflow.png
    :scale: 50
    :align: center

-   *Invoice workflow*
+   *Invoiceing workflow*

 Invoice document can be generated form various other documents like `Sale Order`, `Purchase Order` and also at the time of confirmation of shipment.
-So the systematic treatment of Invoice is very important.
+So the systematic treatment of Invoicing Workflow is very important.
 Whenever invoice is generated, first of all it has to be in `Draft` state and hence no effect of it anywhere in your `Accounting System`.
 Invoice state can be changed to `Open` by accountant or in `Pro-forma` state by any other normal user.
 After that invoice will be in `Paid` state.
 Invoice can be cancelled if it is not paid.